Trainees

 • Sick Leave

-• Professional Leave (meeting with TPD or other HEE/Deanery staff)
+• Professional Leave (exam/meeting with TPD or other Education/Deanery staff)

 Trainees should only attend teaching if they are well enough to participate.
 Rest and recuperation when ill are important, so this should be prioritised.
 Doctors are the worst patients!